nsdf-fabric/sci-server/ReadMe.md

 jupyter lab .
 ```

-If you are running on a public node,  first install NodeJS (see section below)
+If you are running on a public node,  first install NodeJS (see section below), and then:

 ```bash